Danilosauro/Decision_Tree/README.md

 # Decision_Tree
-using the decision tree algorithm for assigning risk status
+using decision tree algorithm for assigning risk status